TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 This is a fundamental concept, so let's deal with it first.
 It describes the small-a-agile startup's equivalent of the Holy Grail - the point at which your Product has landed successfully upon an eager (and large-enough) cohort of users and customers.
 The value of using it is obvious to all and sundry.
 Once you find that fit, you can pull money down from the proverbial magic tree.

 I'm not sure the concept can be attributed to one person but [Marc Andreessen](https://pmarchive.com/guide_to_startups_part4.html) is one of the candidates.
-I particularly like how the article has aged since 2007, he cites "search keyword advertising" and "internet auctions" as examples of products with excellent fit, then contrasts those with "video-conferencing" and "micro-payments" as examples of failures.
+I particularly like how the article has aged since 2007: he cites "search keyword advertising" and "internet auctions" as examples of products with excellent market fit, then contrasts those with "video-conferencing" and "micro-payments" as examples of things that hadn't fulfilled their promise.
 As mentioned in [article 2](./Agile_AntiPatterns.md), timing is everything, innit?
+To be a venture capitalist is to be wrong, over and over, and yet somehow end up wealthier than God.
+Whodathunkit?

 This for me highlights something important - product / market fit is usually defined as the Holy Grail *of startups*, but the reality is that its like nailing jelly to a wall, you might get it balanced in place for a while, but this is the Digital Realm we're in; it's fluid and frictionless, and in the unlikely event that you ever achieve a perfect fit, you won't keep it for long without constant change.

 The canonical book about finding Product / Market fit is Eric Reis's [The Lean Startup](https://www.waterstones.com/book/the-lean-startup/eric-ries/9780670921607), which (clue in the title), firmly roots it all in startup culture.
-IIRC it's also where the benighted term "Minimum Viable Product" comes from (much more about that below).
-One risk of Product / Market fit in an investment-heavy world is that "proof of fit" can become an end in itself, can get substituted for *actual value*, the result is "jam tomorrow", and [bright young things of the Forbes 30 under 30 ending up in prison](https://www.waterstones.com/book/the-lean-startup/eric-ries/9780670921607).
+IIRC\* it's also where the benighted term "Minimum Viable Product" comes from (much more about that below).
+One risk of Product / Market fit in an investment-heavy world is that "proof of fit" can become an end in itself, can get substituted for *actual value*, the result is "jam tomorrow", faking it until you fail to make it, and [the bright young things of the Forbes 30 under 30 ending up in prison](https://medium.com/@patelmuqarrab./why-forbes-30-under-30-might-be-the-ultimate-curse-1111cfba747e).

+\* Turns out I don't RC at all - it was Frank Robinson, in 2001, apparently.

 But another thing I've personally lived through a couple of times is when companies find great Product / Market fit *by accident*.
 This isn't as unlikely as it sounds in the Digital Realm - a great technology just finds a market "organically" and delights everyone by affording opportunities they never had before.
-Companies like, I don't know, Nokia, for example, or Research In Motion.
+Companies that did this include, I don't know, Nokia, for example, or Research In Motion.
 Or Sun Microsystems.
+Or Apple (nearly).

 If your company is making good money out of a ground-breaking technology, but nobody can put their finger on *why*, exactly - then you're in big trouble, even if you're pulling money out of people's wallets for the time being.
 Inability to articulate why the cool technology is so valuable other than "it's cool" leaves you wide open to customers' "great ideas" about your product, and you won't be able to argue the toss when they insist that you start to break it.

-But knowing why your product fits the market means being able to show and tell exactly how much extra your product is contributing to customers' bottom lines, or the extent to which it's easing their troubles.
-And it keeps everyone focused on constant delivery of value, and help you notice when that value starts to dip, too (which it will), and suggest ways of fixing it when that happens.
+But knowing *why* and *how* your product fits the market means being able to show and tell exactly how much extra value your product is contributing to customers' bottom lines, or the extent to which it's easing their troubles.
+It keeps everyone focused on constant delivery of value.
+It helps you notice when that value starts to dip, too (which it will), and suggests ways of fixing that when that happens.

-So even if you're *not* a startup, and you have loads of customers, and robust revenue and earnings, and all that other good stuff - if you can't point at the quality of fit between your products and their market - if the only market segment you are sure you're selling to is "people who buy our products", for example, then you ought to define your fit, retrospectively (and quickly).
+So even if you're *not* a startup, and you have loads of customers, and robust revenue and earnings, and all that other good stuff - if you don't comprehend the fit between your products and their market, in detail - if the only market segment you're sure you're selling to is "people who buy our products", then you really ought to define your fit retrospectively (and *soon*).

-## Strategy and Tactics
+## Strategy and Tactics for Delivering Value

+To be small-a-agile you *have* to deliver value - it's in the first of the [12 manifesto principles](https://agilemanifesto.org/principles.html):

+* Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

+But the definition of value is up to you, my friend.
+And as I've covered in [article 2](./Agile_AntiPatterns.md), as the manifesto was written by *software engineers*, it can often be the case that responsibility for defining value is left entirely to business people.
+They tell the engineers "what's valuable" (sort of, rarely in a very coherent way), the engineers deliver *something* (sort of - though because the value hasn't been properly defined, its rarely anything good, and it always takes ages, and who knows how much any of it costs, really?)...
+And then there's a lot of passive-aggressive resentment as the wheels fall off and everyone realises it's all been a waste of time, effort and money.

+It doesn't have to be this way, because the cavalry arrived a good while ago, in the form of [Marty Cagan](https://www.svpg.com/team/marty-cagan/).
+Marty is rightly held up one of the good Silicon Valley gurus, and his greatest contribution is to provide a snappy, workable definition of value, at long last.
+Hurrah for Marty!

-### Viability, Feasibility and Desirability
+### Viability, Feasibility and Usability / Desirability

+Marty laid out his fundamental product development ideas in his first book, [Inspired](https://www.svpg.com/books/inspired-how-to-create-tech-products-customers-love-2nd-edition/), where he states that value delivery is the core factor upon which all products must be judged.
+However, he also suggests that delivery of value is the responsibility of the *whole team*, not just something that Product people tell the team how to deliver.

+He also breaks value delivery down into three sub-concepts, none of which deliver value on their own, but all of which can *prevent* value from being delivered if they're not properly attended to.
+They are:

+* **Feasibility** - the technical possibility of delivering a solution in a realistic time-frame, and defining the delivery costs.
+* **Usability** - whether the intended users are able to understand the product and use it easily-enough to solve their problems.
+This also gets styled as "desirability", too, as like it or not, there's an emotional aspect to people's decisions to use a product, though this *always* gets outweighed by how well the product eases their struggles, eventually.
+* **Viability** - how well the product aligns itself with the business that's delivering it.
+The obvious key one of these is "how much profit is there in it?", but there are other factors, too (e.g. "is the product actually *legal*, or will company Directors end up in court if we sell it?).

+These three factors can also be thought of in terms of "alignment with technology", "alignment with the market", and "alignment with the business".
+But the bottom-line is that all good products need to be well aligned in all three directions, all the time, and their natural tendency is to go out of whack, no matter how long they've been out in the big wide world for, and how successful they may have been in the past.
+The frictionless Digital Realm makes the process of coming unhinged a lot easier, too, of course.

+Sharp-eyed readers will have already noticed that the three sub-concepts also align to three key roles in a Product Team, the Software Engineer, the Product Designer and the Product Manager, and Marty suggests that all such teams should be led by these three amigos - with the set of three having shared responsibility for delivering value, by balancing all three things.
+He further suggests that these three people should be *the only* team members to begin with, until there's enough evidence of Product / Market Fit being established to warrant increasing headcount.

+He also hammers home the point that all three amigos should share a deep and meaningful understanding of *the problem the product is solving* - of which a lot more below.
+Indeed - pretty much everything in the rest of this article is covered by Marty Cagan somewhere or other, because he really does know his onions.
+Such as...

 ### Deliver Value Not Features